martingms/goblin/README.md

 goblin
 ======

-A collection of coreutils written in Go.
+A collection of common unix userland commands written in Go.

 Loosely based on http://tools.suckless.org/9base.

-This is purely an educational endeavour both in learning Go better and learning the utilities I use every day better.
+This is an educational endeavour both in learning Go better and learning the utilities we use every day better.

-Currently available utils (some may be fairly minimal):
+#### Currently available utils (some may be fairly minimal):
  * echo
  * sleep
  * seq